dneimke/forms-parse/readme.md

 A red button with a label of 'A'
 #(A, Red)

+A red button with a label of 'A' using named parameters
+#(name: A, color: Red)

 A button named 'B' with the default color applied.
 This is equivalent to using non-compound syntax
 #(B)

-A button named 'C' with the default color applied.
-#(C, NonExistantColor)

-A label named 'D' with the Blue color applied.
+A label named 'C' with the Blue color applied.
 #(D, Blue, Label)

+A switch named 'D' with the Green color applied.
+#(name: D, color: blue, type: switch)
 ```

+**Note**: when using named parameters, attributes can be specified in any order.

 ## Columns